 Anchor Podcast Hosting: What It Can and Cannot Do

 Thinking of starting a podcast and curious about Spotify’s podcasting platform, previously known as Anchor?
 Spotify for Podcasters is a go-to for many beginners and hobbyists due to its free hosting and easy-to-use tools.
 But is it the right fit for podcasters looking to grow a serious show?
-In this review, we’ll explore its strengths and weaknesses, comparing how it stacks up against paid services and what you need to know if you’re aiming for more professional podcasting
+In this review, we’ll explore its strengths and weaknesses, comparing how it stacks up against paid services and what you need to know if you’re aiming for more professional podcast.

 Anchor Podcast Hosting: Key Features